Bradfield/algos/why-learn/why-study-data-types.md

 details of the implementation, we are hiding them from the user’s view.
 This is called **information hiding**.

-Figure 2 &lt;fig\_adt&gt; shows a picture of what an abstract data type is and how it operates.
+Figure 2 shows a picture of what an abstract data type is and how it operates.
 The user interacts with the interface, using the operations that have been specified by the abstract data type.
 The abstract data type is the shell that the user interacts with.
 The